Charles Bradlaugh: Activism and journalism

 Bradlaugh returned to London in 1853 and took a post as a solicitor's clerk.
 By this time he was a convinced freethinker and in his free time he became a pamphleteer and writer about "secularist" ideas, adopting the pseudonym "Iconoclast" to protect his employer's reputation.
 He gradually attained prominence in a number of liberal or radical political groups or societies, including the Reform League, Land Law Reformers, and Secularists.

 He was President of the London Secular Society from 1858.
 In 1860 he became editor of the secularist newspaper, the National Reformer, and in 1866 co-founded the National Secular Society, in which Annie Besant who joined in 1874 later became his close associate.
 In 1868, the Reformer was prosecuted by the British Government for blasphemy and sedition.
 Bradlaugh was eventually acquitted on all charges, but fierce controversy continued both in the courts and in the press.

 A decade later (1877), Bradlaugh and Besant set up the Freethought Publishing Company and decided to republish the American Charles Knowlton's pamphlet advocating birth control, The Fruits of Philosophy, or the Private Companion of Young Married People, whose previous British publisher, Charles Watts, had already been successfully prosecuted for obscenity.
 The two activists were both tried in 1877, and Charles Darwin refused to give evidence in their defence, pleading ill-health, but at the time writing to Bradlaugh that his testimony would have been of little use to them because he opposed birth control.
 They were sentenced to heavy fines and six months' imprisonment, but their conviction was overturned by the Court of Appeal on the basis that the prosecution had not set out the precise words which were alleged to be obscene in the indictment.
 The Malthusian League was founded as a result of the trial to promote birth control.
 He was a member of a Masonic lodge in Bolton, although he was later to resign due to the nomination of the Prince of Wales as Grand Master.

 On 6 March 1881 he spoke at the opening of Leicester Secular Society's new Secular Hall in Humberstone Gate, Leicester.
 The other speakers were George Jacob Holyoake, Annie Besant and Harriet Law.

 Charles Bradlaugh challenged Hugh Price Hughes, a leading Methodist minister, to a debate on the merits of Christianity.
 Hughes accepted, on condition that each of them bring 100 individuals whose lives had been changed by their teaching.
 The debate was never held.

 Politics

-Bradlaugh was an advocate of trade unionism, republicanism, universal suffrage, but opposed socialism.
+Bradlaugh was an advocate of trade unionism, republicanism, and universal suffrage, but opposed socialism.
 His anti-socialism was divisive and many secularists who became socialists left the secularist movement because of its identification with Bradlaugh's liberal individualism.
 He was a supporter of Irish Home Rule and backed France during the Franco-Prussian War.
 He took a strong interest in India.